OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

          *
          * @param poSRS Spatial reference system, used for metric to SRS unit conversion
          *              (must not be null)
-         * @param dfXYMetreResolution Resolution for for X and Y coordinates, in metre.
+         * @param dfXYMeterResolution Resolution for for X and Y coordinates, in meter.
-         * @param dfZMetreResolution Resolution for for Z coordinates, in metre.
+         * @param dfZMeterResolution Resolution for for Z coordinates, in meter.
          * @param dfMResolutionIn Resolution for for M coordinates.
          */
-        void SetFromMetre(const OGRSpatialReference *poSRS,
+        void SetFromMeter(const OGRSpatialReference *poSRS,
-                          double dfXYMetreResolution,
+                          double dfXYMeterResolution,
-                          double dfZMetreResolution, double dfMResolution);
+                          double dfZMeterResolution, double dfMResolution);

         /**
          * \brief Return equivalent coordinate precision setting taking into account
          * a change of SRS.
          *
          * @param poSRSSrc Spatial reference system of the current instance
-         *                 (if null, metre unit is assumed)
+         *                 (if null, meter unit is assumed)
          * @param poSRSDst Spatial reference system of the returned instance
-         *                 (if null, metre unit is assumed)
+         *                 (if null, meter unit is assumed)
          * @return a new OGRGeomCoordinatePrecision instance, with a poSRSDst SRS.
          */
         OGRGeomCoordinatePrecision